8 Great Ways for Kids to Learn French

 Food

 Start by referencing common food and meal-time vocabulary to give kids context.
-Not only is this the simplest way to start introducing French at home, but you’ll also be teaching your kids commonly used words.
+Not only is this one of the simplest ways to start introducing French at home, but you’ll also be teaching your kids commonly used words.
 Par exemple (for example): le petit déjeuner (breakfast), le repas (meal), le yaourt (yogurt) and la cuillère (spoon).

 Manners